 - Providing games that encourage clients to interact with and communicate with others.

 - Learning self-care and other developmental activities like combing hair and brushing teeth

 - Help clients deal with transitions in their lives without becoming upset.

 Occupational therapy for autism encourages clients to learn self-sufficiency and have a better quality of life.
-This therapeutic option gives the person the chance to get better at navigating situations at school, work, or home.
-Successful participation in occupational therapy can be vital in helping people with an ASD become more independent.
+This therapeutic counseling program for autism gives the person the chance to get better at navigating situations at school, work, or home.
+Successful participation in occupational therapy can be vital in helping people with ASD become more independent.

-How Do I Get Access to Autism Treatment in TX?
+How Do I Get Access to Autism Treatment in Texas?

 There may be programs set up to provide occupational therapy for autism in your local community.
 However, if you have a child or adolescent, they may benefit from staying in a place able to provide occupational therapy and other comprehensive care for their ASD.

 Camp Worth provides children and adolescents learning to live with ASD with a unique residential experience.
 We provide an array of services meant to help them manage their condition throughout their lives.